 Brenda Mock Brown was named head coach of the ETSU women’s basketball program on August 8, 2022.

-“We are so excited to have Coach Mock lead our program,” said Sander.
+“We are so excited to have Coach Mock lead our program,” said ETSU Athletic Director Dr. Richard Sander at the time of hire.
 “She checks all the boxes.
 Her passion is to make every student-athlete the best they can be, which is right in line with our values.
 I have no doubt that she is going to turn this program around and get us back to where we belong – competing for and winning SoCon championships.”

-"I am beyond excited and honored to be the next head women's basketball coach at East Tennessee State University,” said Coach Mock.
+"I am beyond excited and honored to be the head women's basketball coach at East Tennessee State University,” said Mock at the time of hire.
 “Growing up in this part of the country and coaching just over the mountain at UNC Asheville, I have always admired the commitment to excellence and the enthusiasm surrounding ETSU Athletics.
 Johnson City is not only a beautiful place, but a community of hard-working people, knitted together around an amazing university and storied athletics program.

 During her eight years in Asheville, Coach Mock led the Bulldogs to four straight postseason appearances from 2015-19, along with claiming back-to-back Big South Tournament titles and the 2015-16 Big South regular season championship.
 Mock earned Big South Coach of the Year honors following the 2015-16 season where the Bulldogs had the biggest turnaround season in NCAA Division I basketball after UNCA finished with an overall record of 26-7 following a 9-22 campaign the year prior.
 In addition to the conference coach of the year accolade, Brown was also named Division I women’s basketball Coach of the Year by HERO Sports.